Karanvir1729/GuardianCruise/README.md

 # GuardianCruise

-Introducing [Your Project Name], a [brief description or tagline about your project].
-[Provide a concise and engaging overview of what your project aims to achieve.]
+Introducing **GuardianCruise**, a project inspired by a dedication to road safety and the prevention of accidents caused by distracted driving.
+This initiative is driven by the motivation to avoid accidents and injuries, particularly in the context of a recent incident involving a friend.

 ## Table of Contents